U.S. Department of State Seal

 • Documents Required:

-4. Copy of parents’ passports and Kazakhstani visas.
+• Copy of prospective adoptive parents’ passports and Kazakh visas.

-• For consular registration at the Ministry of Foreign Affairs in Nur-Sultan:
+• For consular registration at the Ministry of Foreign Affairs in Astana:

-5. Copy of prospective adoptive parents’ passports and Kazakhstani visas;
+• Copy of prospective adoptive parents’ passports and Kazakh visas;

 Note: Additional documents may be requested.

 • Authentication of Documents: The United States and Kazakhstan are parties to the Hague Apostille Convention.
 You may be asked to provide proof that a document from the United States is authentic.
-The U.S Department of State’s Authentications Office has information on the subject.
+The U.S. Department of State’s Authentications Office has information on the subject.
 Note: Every document must be authenticated.
-Additional documents may be requested.

 Birth Certificate

-If you have finalized the adoption in Kazakhstan, you will first need to apply for a new birth certificate for your child.
-Your name will be added to the new birth certificate.
+If you have finalized the adoption in Kazakhstan, you will need to obtain a new birth certificate for your child with your name on it.

 If you have been granted legal custody for the purposes of emigration and adoption of the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.